kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 tunneling mechanism.
 This approach not only facilitates communication between servers located behind firewalls and their known clients but also introduces the potential for these known clients to serve as relays.
-In such configurations, clients can forward application protocol messages or relay TCP connections.
-This capability allows servers to interact with any client on the Internet without direct exposure, significantly reducing their attack surface and enhancing security.
+In such configurations, clients can forward application protocol messages or relay TCP connections, allowing servers to interact with any client on the Internet without direct exposure.

 --- middle